LENS: LLM-Enabled Narrative Synthesis for Mental Health by Aligning Multimodal Sensing with Language Models: User Study

 \section{User Study}

 \textbf{Survey Design.} The survey was designed with input from both a clinical psychologist and a therapist.
 Each rating example includes a narrative presented alongside a ground-truth symptom table, followed by questions assessing accuracy and comprehensiveness.
 Note that the user study excludes the inverted question (Q11 in Table \ref{tab:ema_question_categories}), which is a semantic reversal of an existing item and Sleep Disturbance question which is administered only in morning EMAs to ensure non-redundant and temporally consistent evaluation.
 Because our expert reviewers noted that mentally tracking symptoms across the narrative was difficult, we incorporated two design changes: (1) presenting the narrative and symptom table simultaneously on the screen, and (2) adding Yes/No checkboxes to help raters track individual symptoms when answering these questions.
 For the clinical utility and language cohesion items, we display the narrative again to remind raters of the content.
 After receiving positive design feedback from our expert reviewers, we administered it to the 13 mental health experts.
+The participants are recruited through the UpWork platform and community therapist forums, they are payed their hourly rates ranging between \$50 to \$150.

 \textbf{Pre-survey Questions.} Before beginning the rating process, raters were asked to answer four background questions:

 \begin{enumerate} \item What is your professional role or background?
 (Options: Psychiatrist, Clinical Psychologist, Therapist, Other) \item What is your highest degree held?
 (Options: High school/Diploma, Bachelor’s, Master’s, Doctorate/MD) \item How familiar are you with the Patient Health Questionnaire-9 (PHQ-9) for depression screening? \item How familiar are you with the Generalized Anxiety Disorder Questionnaire (GAD-7) for anxiety screening? \end{enumerate}